Beyond Survival of the Fittest: What Nature Actually Teaches Leaders

 What Forests Reveal About Strength

-Contemporary ecological research deepens this insight.
 In The Hidden Life of Trees, forest ecologist Peter Wohlleben describes forests not as competitive battlegrounds, but as cooperative, communicative communities.
+Trees share nutrients through underground fungal networks.
+They support saplings by shading them.
+They even feed neighboring trees of different species.

 "A tree is not a forest.
 It can only establish itself within a community."